Secondary frequency control with on-off load side participation in power networks

 where $j\in N$, $t^+ = \lim_{\epsilon \rightarrow 0} (t + \epsilon)$, and the frequency thresholds $\omega_j^0, \omega_j^1$, satisfy $\omega_j^1 >\omega_j^0>0$. {Note that $\sigma_j$ takes its value from the set $P=\{-1,0,1\}$.
 A schematic of the hysteretic dynamics is shown in Figure \ref{hysteresis_figure}.

-In the remainder of this section and in the next section we provide a detailed defintion of the overall dynamical system as a hybrid system \cite{goebel2012hybrid} and use corresponding tools for its analysis.}
+In the remainder of this section and in the next section we provide a detailed definition of the overall dynamical system as a hybrid system \cite{goebel2012hybrid} and use corresponding tools for its analysis.} }